 Banuba Video Editor SDK supports Flutter and React Native.
 Click the framework you are interested in to see the guide.

-Video recording, including hands-free recording mode, is a simple, yet demanded feature that any editing app has to have.
-Now that you read our instructions, you should be able to integrate it into your project without any problems.
-So go ahead and take the fist step: contact us and request your free trial!
+The hands-free video recording mode is a simple and demanded feature that any editing app has to have.
+Now that you read our instructions, you can easily integrate the hands-free recording feature into your project.